jmanager25/tavares-barbershop/README.md

 #### Footer

-* The footer section includes links to the social media.
+* The footer section includes links to social media.
 Icons were used to keep the footer clean and because they are universally recognisable.

    ![footer](/assets/images/footer.jpeg)